Abhijeet1520/healthy-world/README.md

 - WLD Payments: Subscribe to premium plans using WLD or USDC through the World App payment system.
 - Social Features: Invite friends to join challenges and build a community around wellness.
 - Rewards System: Earn WLD tokens for completing health goals and challenges.
+- MediaPipe Exercise Tracking: Uses MediaPipe to track user movements in real-time, ensuring exercises are performed correctly.
+- ENS L2 Username Registration: Leverages an ENS L2 registrant on World Chain for decentralized username registration.
+- Durin: For generating unique usernames and ENS integration
+- World MiniKit: Integrates with World App for identity verification, payments, and sharing features.

 ## Getting Started